ORNL-MDF/Raptor/README.md

 spectral sampling or requested accuracy.

 #### Step 5:  Write Results to a VTK File
-Use the write_vtk helper function to save the resulting porosity NumPy array to a `.vti` file for visualization in tools like ParaView.
-Note that this `.vti` will contain 0 for the voxels that are melted, and 1 for unmelted voxels.
-Paraview's contour feature can be used to isolate the defects within the RVE.
+Use the `write_vtk` helper function to save the resulting porosity NumPy array to a `.vti` file for visualization in tools like ParaView.
+The `Phase` array uses `0` for unmelted pore voxels, `1` for melted interior voxels, `2` for melt pool boundary voxels, and `3` for boundary intersections.
+ParaView can isolate the defects within the RVE by thresholding the `Phase` array around `0`.

 ```python
 from raptor.api import write_vtk